konflux-ci/architecture/ADR/00xx-component-references.md

   * Post a special followup check result on PR#2 that “fails” saying, “don’t merge this.
 It still depends on another.”
 * When [integration-service] notices a build from a PR (PR#2) that declares it depends on another PR (PR#1) but that other PR (PR#1) is merged, it will do testing and it will post a followup check result that “succeeds” saying “this is mergeable, all other PRs that it depends on are merged.”
   * If PR #2 depends on two or more other PRs (not just 1), then [integration-service] should perform testing and post *distinct* followup check results on PR#2 reporting the merge status of all PRs it depends on.
 As they merge, those distinct check results turn from failing to passing.
 When all have passed, then PR#2 will appear as mergeable to the user.

+### Build-service and PR dependencies

+* When [build-service] responds to the build of a PR (PR #1) and propagates the digest from one Component to another as a PR (PR#2) - following the declared `ComponentEmbeddings`, it marks the PR that is submits (PR #2) as being dependent on the triggering PR (PR #1).
-  * If PR #1 is closed without merging, then PR #2 could languish. [build-service] should check this for this situation on a periodic basis (for want of an event to trigger it) and either update or close PR #2.
+* Later, if PR #1 is closed without merging, then PR #2 could languish. [build-service] should check this for this situation on a periodic basis (for want of an event to trigger it) and either update or close PR #2.

 ## Applied to Use Cases